rayhog/aviator-jekyll-template/_documentation/getting_started.md

   | 201 | Created | Creation Successful |
   | 400 | Bad Request | We could not process that action TESTx |
   | 403 | Forbidden | We couldn't authenticate you |

-You'll succeed if you do this.

-  {: .success}

-  Here's some useful information.

-  {: .info}

-  Something may not happen if you try and do this.

-  {: .warning}

-  Something bad will happen if you do this.

-  {: .error}

   All errors will return JSON in the following format:
 left_code_blocks: